-You cannot go wrong by choosing any device featured in this guide, however, this isn’t to say that only the devices featured here are worthwhile.
+You cannot go wrong by choosing any device featured in this guide.
+However, this isn’t to say that only the devices featured here are worthwhile.
 So if you can’t get your hands on any of the devices featured here, all you need to do is follow these few steps to find the best AirPods alternatives for you.

-To begin with, let’s define an AirPods alternative.
-What separates the AirPods from any other pair of true wireless earbuds is not their audio quality, although they do have quality audio; it’s not their mic, although they do have better mics than most true wireless earbuds; it’s not the ANC found on some more expensive mods or any similar feature, although they are known for having good features.
+What differentiates the AirPods from any other set of wireless earbuds is not their sound quality, despite having good audio; it’s not their microphone, despite having superior microphones compared to most wireless earbuds; it’s not the advanced noise cancellation found on pricier models or any comparable attribute, although they are renowned for having impressive features.

-What makes the AirPods line of true wireless earbuds so desirable is that they pack all of these things in a unique and instantly recognizable package – they are a status symbol.
+What makes the AirPods line of true wireless earbuds so appealing is that they pack all of these things in a unique and instantly recognizable package – they are a status symbol.

 That’s why a unique shape coupled with a popular brand is the winning combination for evoking the feeling you get from seeing AirPods.
 The Skullcandy Sesh Evo and Sony WF-1000XM3 exemplify this the best.

-Now as for why you would be looking for AirPods alternatives, there are two main reasons: price and compatibility.
+Now, as for why you would be looking for AirPods alternatives, there are two main reasons: price and compatibility.

 Apple isn’t known for making inexpensive gadgets.
 So it’s perfectly reasonable to look for more affordable alternatives.
 The Skullcandy Sesh Evo is an all-around incredible device, and it has an MSRP of $59.99.

 If it’s an iOS device, and you don’t mind the price of the AirPods, then there’s no need to look for alternatives.
 But if you’re an Android user, you’ll likely want a good pair of alternatives that can use their full potential on that platform.

 And if this is the case, you actually have a slight edge over actual AirPods users.
 Here’s why:

-Keep your requirements in mind like this and you’ll find a pair of AirPods alternatives that’ll make you happier than actual AirPods.
+Keep your requirements in mind like this, and you’ll find a pair of AirPods alternatives that’ll make you happier than actual AirPods.